Tanec snov: Critical response

-The reality television received negative reviews from ČSFD.cz, a local review aggregator website devoted to film and news that includes TV content as well.
+The reality television received negative reviews from ČSFD.cz, a local review aggregator website devoted to film and news including TV content.
 As of April 8, 2015, the site's consensus reports 13 out of 100% based on 92 online reviews, with most of them criticizing the format as whole.

 TV ratings

-The broadcast of the show scored an average 22.5% ratings share among persons aged 12–54, attracting roughly 245,000 viewers in the demographic per episode.
-Ratings somewhat increased as the real-time event progressed after its pilot episode.
-The second and sixth sequel saw an increase of 2.3 and 1.6%, receiving an overall viewership of 262,000 and 241,000 respectively.
-Nevertheless, the title wouldn't make it to the top, stalling at No. 2 each night since.
+The first broadcast run of the show scored an average 22.5% ratings share among viewers aged 12–54, attracting roughly 245,000 viewers in this demographic per episode.
+Ratings somewhat increased following the pilot episode: the second episode saw an increase of 2.3%, receiving an overall viewership of 262,000.
+Nevertheless, the show never made it to the top ranked position for viewership, remaining at No. 2 for this category every week throughout the series.

-In the general 12+ target group, the program provided a series of high ratings in a row, becoming the most watched prime time telecast in the region.
-On four out of six occasions to date, it was watched by more than half a million audiences, reaching the peak with 572,000 viewers for the fourth.
-The numbers dropped to the series-lowest 24.3% ratings share, or rather its least 488,000 viewers, upon its fifth instalment that felt on Easter Sunday.
-The following week, the show restored lost figures, achieving its highest share ever which exceeded 30%.
+In the general 12+ target group, however, the programme achieved a series of high ratings in a row, becoming the most watched prime time telecast in the country.
+Four out of six episodes to date were watched by more than half a million audiences, reaching a peak of 572,000 viewers for the fourth episode.
+Numbers dropped to a series low ratings share of 24.3%, representing just 488,000 viewers, upon the fifth instalment that felt on Easter Sunday of that year.
+The following week, the show restored lost viewing figures, achieving its highest ever ratings share, exceeding 30%.